-Hitachi Seaside Park is the most popular tourist destination in Ibaraki.
-The park is 200 hectares in area and features seven different areas to explore including flower gardens and areas for activities such as cycling and barbeques.
+Hitachi Seaside Park is Ibaraki's most famous tourist destination and definitely one for the bucket list!.
+This 200 hectare park features seven different areas to explore including flower gardens and areas for activities such as cycling and barbecues.
 The park offers plenty to do all year round but the sea of blue nemophila flowers in the spring and fiery red kochia bushes in the Autumn are not to be missed!For more information

 Located in the center of Mito, Kairakuen Garden is one of the three most famous gardens in Japan.
 The garden features a flat hill from which you can get a panoramic view of Lake Senba and its surroundings, and local people often come here to relax.
 The garden is landscaped according to the principles of yin and yang, and you can enjoy walking through the bamboo forest, as well as the beautiful gardens of seasonal flowers.For more information

-Kashima Soccer Stadium is the home stadium of the Kashima Antlers, a top Japanese professional soccer team that played against Real Madrid, one of the world’s strongest teams, at the 2017 FIFA Club World Cup.
-The grass football pitch is well taken care of, and the stadium was used for games at the 2002 FIFA World Cup.
-Games will also be played here at the 2020 Tokyo Olympics.For more information
+Kashima Football Stadium is the home stadium of the Kashima Antlers, a top tier professional football team.
+The Kashima Antlers played in the 2017 FIFA Club World Cup and the stadium was used as a venue during the 2002 FIFA World Cup.

 Kasama Geijutsu no Mori Park

 Celebrating both traditional as well as modern pottery styles, Kasama Geijutsu no Mori Park is 54.6 hectares in area.
 The park is well maintained, and features the Ibaraki Ceramic Art Museum and Craft Hills Kasama, where you can appreciate and buy ceramic art works and products.
 Craft Hills Kasama provides various kinds of hands-on programs, including pottery making, and children can play in an athletic playground.